-Statistical power, within the context of null hypothesis significance testing, is the probability of rejecting the null hypothesis, given that the alternative hypothesis is true.
-In simpler words, it’s the probability of finding an effect, when there is one.
+Statistical power, within the context of hypothesis testing, is the probability of rejecting the test hypothesis at a specified level, given that the alternative hypothesis is true.
+In simpler words, it’s the probability of finding a statistically significant effect, when there is one.

 Here, I address some misconceptions I often see about statistical power.